Real Life Guitar, vol. 1

 - Summery below -

 Each volume of this new column will deal with real life problems and solutions for guitarists.
-Most information will pertain to every style of music.
+Most information will pertain to each and every style of music.
 Just because I am holding a certain type of guitar does not mean that I am referring to a "style" of music.
 It is my belief that we must always be as practical as possible, get to the facts, get rid of bad habits and "get 'er done."

 So many people give up playing because they can't get past the problems of their hands and even body hurting.
 The older we get, the more we hurt.
-People often think that developing strong calluses is the answer.
+They often think that developing strong calluses is the answer.
 This is simply not true.

 A few rules should be followed to correct bad habits or problems we have learned from others.